 Why you need to understand Campaign Entry and Exit

-Remember, a Contact enters a Campaign Canvas and they will exit a Campaign Canvas at some point.
+Remember, a Contact enters the Campaign Canvas once and they will exit the Campaign Canvas at some point.

 Your contacts become campaign members once you add them to a segment and add the segment to a campaign canvas.
 Some marketing systems refer to this as being a member of a list.
 That thinking is very binary.